 The Professional Development in Teaching Program is designed to be the starting point for a career that includes teaching.
 The program emphasizes the practice of scholarly teaching, which is defined as teaching that draws on evidence-based classroom strategies suggested by current educational research and that prioritizes self-reflection and assessment.
 Throughout the program, participants will have the opportunity to engage in cross-disciplinary conversations about teaching and learning, while developing and refining their own approach to teaching.

 The program allows graduate student and postdoc participants to engage along a number of levels (described in the image below: Community Member, Associate, Innovator, Practitioner, and Scholar).
 The structure is built to allow for different ways of fulfilling requirements, depending upon the amount and kinds of teaching experiences offered to students and postdocs in different programs.
 The program is built around three core components: taking workshops, documenting teaching experiences, and reflecting on teaching.
-The tenants of this program have been developed in accordance with the core goals and motivating principles of the CIRTL network of which Washington University is a proud member institution.
+The tenets of this program have been developed in accordance with the core goals and motivating principles of the CIRTL network of which Washington University is a proud member institution.

 Throughout the program, participants will have the opportunity to: